cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 :::note
 **What is a variant?**

-It is important to note that the term _variant_ can be somewhat ambiguous.
+It is important to note that the term _variant_ can be sometimes ambiguous.

-The term "SARS-CoV-2 variant" usually refers to the [WHO definition of variants of concern/interest](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) (e.g. the Alpha, Delta and Omicron variants), which includes sequences containing a _collection of several nucleotide changes_ that characterise that group.
+The term "**SARS-CoV-2 variant**" usually refers to the [WHO definition of variants of concern/interest](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/) (e.g. the Alpha, Delta and Omicron variants), which includes sequences containing a _collection of several nucleotide changes_ that characterise that group.
-According to this definition, would say there are two variants in the schematic below (samples 1 & 2 are one variant and samples 3 & 4 another variant).
+According to this definition, we have two variants in the example below (samples 1 & 2 are one variant and samples 3 & 4 another variant).

 ![](images/variants_snps_indels.svg)

-However, in bioinformatic sequence analysis, a _variant_ has a more precise definition, which refers to an individual change in the DNA sequence.
+However, in bioinformatic sequence analysis, a **sequence variant** refers to an individual change in the DNA sequence (a SNP or an insertion/deletion).
-Using this definition, in the schematic above we would say there are 5 variants: 3 SNPs and 2 indels.
+Using this definition, in the example above we have 5 variants: 3 SNPs and 2 indels.
 In the [Consensus Sequence](04-artic_nextflow.html) section, we mentioned one of our workflow steps was "variant calling".
 This was the definition of variant we were using: identifying individual SNPs and/or indels relative to the reference genome, from our sequencing data.
-This is also reflected in the one of the common file formats used to store SNP/indel information, the [_VCF_ file](https://en.wikipedia.org/wiki/Variant_Call_Format), which stands for "Variant Call Format".
+This is also reflected in the one of the common file formats used to store SNP/indel information, the [_VCF_ file](https://en.wikipedia.org/wiki/Variant_Call_Format), which means "Variant Call Format".

-Instead of this definition of variant, sometimes the term "mutation" is used.
+Sometimes the term "mutation" is used to refer to SNP/indel variants.
-For example in the [definition from the COG consortium](https://www.cogconsortium.uk/what-do-virologists-mean-by-mutation-variant-and-strain/).
+For example see this [definition from the COG consortium](https://www.cogconsortium.uk/what-do-virologists-mean-by-mutation-variant-and-strain/).

-Because of this ambiguity, it is often preferable to use the term "lineages" or "clades", which have a more precise phylogenetic interpretation.
+Because of this ambiguity, the terms "lineages" or "clades" are often used instead of "variants" when referring to groups of similar SARS-CoV-2 sequences, because they have a phylogenetic interpretation.
 :::

 ## Pangolin